Biometric Identification of British passport holders (EES) and ETIAS Visa-Waiver Scheme for entering the Schengen Area 2025 - 2027

 If your British passport is nearing its expiry date, consider renewing it early to avoid having to undergo biometric data registration all over again when a new passport is issued.
 British citizens can choose to renew *at any time* during the 10 year validity.
 Bear in mind if you lose or renew your passport you will need to undergo biometric registration again to travel to Schengen area as your data is linked to a specific passport number

-The ETIAS visa-waiver scheme (see below for details) is expected to be introduced 6 months after the EES system comes into operation, probably in Spring 2025
+The ETIAS visa-waiver scheme, similar to the UK's ETA travel authorisation scheme (see below for details), is expected to be introduced 6 -12 months after the EES system comes into operation

-It is also rumoured that EES may have a soft start whereby immigration authorities at ports at very busy times will be permitted as an exception to allow people to travel whose biometrics have not yet been registered.
-This could continue for 6 months to a year
+It is expected that EES will have a soft start whereby immigration authorities at ports at very busy times will be permitted to allow people to travel whose biometrics have not yet been registered.
+This could continue for 6 months to a year but don't expect to be allowed through repeatedly over the transition and grace period without registering biometrics

-UK residents make just under 10 million visits to France each year it is reported so that is an awful lot of time-consuming biometric registration to organise and travellers should expect delays, possibly VERY long delays of many hours.
+UK residents make just under 10 million visits to France each year it is reported so that is an awful lot of time-consuming biometric registration to organise and travellers should expect delays.

 If that wasn't bad enough travellers using the M20 for Dover and Folkestone Eurotunnel can expect more frequent delays in both directions owing to the use of Operation Brock, the motorway contraflow system in place to regulate heavy freight and car traffic especially when at a standstill.
 This includes closure of the motorway at night for the concrete blocks to be placed.
 Motorists can and should automatically check the status of Operation Brock before setting out to help accurately estimate their travel and port check-in times. https://nationalhighways.co.uk/travel-updates/operation-brock.